topo-gps/ios-manual/README.rst

 Updating the manual
 -------------------
-Manuals can be generated on the main Topo GPS server via https://www.topo-gps.com/cgi-bin/make-manuals.sh
+Manuals should be generated on the main Topo GPS server.

 reStructuredText
 ----------------